 K. Demonstrate that your community actively raises awareness of its bird assets.
 Examples include placing a remote web camera on a nest platform, offering bird watching field trips, or creating a significant educational resource on your community's bird life.

 The Mequon Nature Preserve offers instructive and fun field trips for children of all ages.
 (Visit Mequon Nature Preserve field trips).
 Mequon Nature Preserve offers 2 lessons designed specifically to study birds: Owls and Owl Pellets and Birding 101.

 Mequon Nature Preserves offers information to the community via their Facebook Page on bird sightings at the nature preserve.

 Native American students from the City of Milwaukee took part in a virtual summer camp co-facilitated by Milwaukee Public School's First Nations Studies Program and MNP.
 Their camp was sponsored by Forest County Potawatomi Foundation.
 The focus this summer was on water: why we need it, what animals need it, and how to protect it.
+Virtual Camp Kits were created for the kids that followed a video series realating to wildlife and the habitats that they need.